General meaning

 The end of a romantic phase forces you to decide what comes next.

-On a sentimental level, Coffin and Ship often speak of a breakup, a paused relationship, or an attachment that has reached its end.
+On a sentimental level, Coffin and Ship often refer to a breakup, a paused relationship, or an attachment that has reached its conclusion.
 The question is no longer whether the old still works, but how you want to move forward: open the door to another encounter, redefine the relationship, or decide to refocus on yourself.
-This combination shows a moment where you can no longer remain 'in between', even if deciding is difficult.
+This combination illustrates a moment where you can no longer remain 'in between', even if making a decision is difficult.

 Work and vocation